 An ad-supported streaming service, The Roku Channel offers a slate of classic movies for free ranging across all different genres.
-Users can also sign-up for premium subscriptions to get access to movies on cable channels like Showtime, Starz, Epix and AMC+, but we’ll stick with free movies here.
+Users can also sign-up for premium subscriptions to get access to movies on cable channels like Showtime, Starz, Epix and AMC+.

 Get a look at some of the best movies on The Roku Channel right now.